 3. Make Checkout Simple

-Do you see where these are going?
-Your first step in effective ecommerce conversion marketing is to make the checkout process simple and accessible.
+Your conversion marketing efforts will be wasted if the checkout process is complex.
 Don’t make it hard for shoppers to give you money for your books!

 There’s a solid opportunity to meet BOTH of your goals here.
 You’ll need to ask for an email address for their order.
 Ask (really nicely) if they want to get updates from you too.
-Bam!
-You’ve added a subscriber to your emails!
+Just like that, you’ve added a subscriber to your mailing list!

 4. Product Spotlights

 Spotlighting different books (or other products if you sell more than just books) helps draw attention.
-Again, it’s that simple.
 Make the first image someone sees when they land on your site an advertisement for a book.

 You can be judicious with slide-in advertising or banners in blog posts too.
 Pick a product to spotlight and use it consistently (for a period of time) on all your pages.